ivahaev/mongofil/README.md

 # mongofil
 Checking if JSON matches mongodb query and finding matched documents in JSON array.
+Project is on very early stage.
+Contributors welcome!

 ## Roadmap:

 - [ ] Support for nested documents and arrays
 - [ ] Filter JSON array to only matched documents
+- [ ] Caching extracted values to use them in multiple operators

 ### Implement query operators
 #### Comparison